MienainetFramework/.github/profile/README.md

   <h3 align="center">Best-README-Template</h3>

   <p align="center">
-    The MienainetFramework is a NextGen Commmand and Control (C2) Server for providing education on how to bad actors attack targets and how to prevent them
+    The MienaiNet Framework is a NextGen Commmand and Control (C2) Server for providing education on how to bad actors attack targets and how to prevent them
     <br />
     <a href="https://github.com/MienainetFramework"><strong>Explore the docs »</strong></a>
     <br />